jzadeh/aktaion2/defcon2020/TrainingAbstract.md

 # Aktaion V2 Training - Hands on with open source ML for Exploit Detection

-Aktaion V2 is a python3 project for detecting exploits (and more generally attack behaviors).
-The project is meant to be a learning/teaching
+Aktaion V2 is a python3 project for detecting exploits using ML models built on PCAP/Bro Data.

 # About this Event
 Class Format: Speaker will be on video and audio, as well as chatting over Discord.